jiahecui/SenAOReFoc/paper/paper.md

 (excl. tip/tilt) after each closed-loop iteration.
 5 tests were performed for each measurement.
 \label{fig:example3}](media/image4.png)

+**Example 4**: Voltages that control DM actuators to deform the membrane for fine axial remote focusing was calibrated according to the procedure explained on Github @RFcalib, and reported in [@Cui2021Biophotonics] and [@Cui2021OpticsExpress].
+[Calibrate] was pressed for both directions of the optical axis and a piece of white card was displaced by 10 micrometers each time before pressing `y` on the keyboard to proceed with the closed-loop AO correction.
+Interpolation of the DM control voltages at each calibration step was then performed to obtain those for 0.1 micrometer increments.
+The software's remote focusing capability was demonstrated in frozen mouse skull in [@Cui2021Biophotonics] to show no noticeable difference in resolution and size of field of view as compared to standard translation of the sample stage.
+Results are also shown in \autoref{fig:example4}.

+![Remote focusing results within frozen mouse skull. (a) Stack images acquired with 10 micrometer axial steps over a 90 micrometer depth range.
+Top rows: results obtained by scanning sequentially through multiple depths using precalibrated DM control voltages.
+Bottom rows: comparison results obtained by axially translating the sample stage only. (b) Colour-coded maximum intensity projection of 90 frames with 1 micrometer intervals.
+Scale bar: 100 micrometers.\label{fig:example4}](media/image5.png)

 # How to cite

 If you're using any modified version of this software for your work, please cite this paper.
 If you're